Amine fluoride: History

 Amine fluorides were developed in the 1950s by GABA in collaboration with the Institute of Dentistry of the University of Zurich (Switzerland).

 For the first time, in 1954, Wainwright showed in his study the high permeability of tooth enamel to organic molecules like urea.
 This aspect made him ask himself if it was not possible to enrich the contents of the enamel with fluoride by using organic molecules as carrier, which were chemically bonded to amino fluoride.

 In 1957, Mühlemann, Schmid and König published the results of their studies in vitro, in which they demonstrated that some compounds with amino fluoride were obviously superior to those with inorganic fluoride in reducing the solubility of the enamel.

 In the same year, Irwin, Leaver and Walsh published the results of their experiments in vitro, which demonstrated that monoamine-aliphatic compounds offered protection to the enamel against acid decalcification.

-In 1967, Muhleman demonstrated the superiority of organic fluoride comparing to inorganic fluoride in preventing dental decay.
+In 1967, Muhleman demonstrated the superiority of organic fluoride compared to inorganic fluoride in preventing dental decay.
 He observed that amine fluoride had a pronounced affinity regarding enamel, by raising the quantity of fluoride in the enamel and also having an antienzyme effect on the microbial activity of dental plaque.
 His conclusions were the following: